 When it comes to exercise, a big part of being able to perform is eating correctly.
 Nutrition is key not only during a workout but before and after.
-At Girl
+At Indoor Cycling Love, we get a huge amount of questions about nutrition and what you should be eating while on the bike.

 From being a spinning instructor for many years alongside a personal trainer and ultra cyclist, I have learned a huge amount about eating the right food at the right time.
 In this article, we’re going to answer one of our readers’ most popular questions: “What should I eat before and after a spin class?”